Would you like a piece of chocolate cake?

 Or an alternative start on the same theme could be “Would anyone like a piece of chocolate cake” (I reckon you would get some takers) Then ask them “What do you think is different about this cake?”
 And, of course, it doesn’t matter if they don’t realise it’s vegan you can go on to say that and talk about the increase in vegan food sales.

 And moving onto a story (particularly a personal one) to draw your audience in, you could say, for example.
-“I’m Jen Tailor and after I left school at sixteen I worked as a Personal Assistant, and although I was good at it, it didn’t really excite me.
-I realised outside of work I needed to do things which I was passionate about.
-I got into baking cakes, as I loved the creative process and became so good at it friends started asking me to make cakes for their birthdays.
+“I’m Jen Tailor and after I left school at sixteen I worked as a Personal Assistant, but it didn't excite me.
+At home I got into baking cakes, as I loved the creative process and became so good at it friends started asking me to make cakes for their birthdays.

 I was even asked to do a vegan wedding cake!
 I started off doing this for free as I loved it so much (apart from charging for the ingredients) but then as more and more requests came in and it was taking up most of my time I knew that I had the beginnings of a business.
 And the rest, was not always a piece of cake (pun intended).
 It certainly had its challenges, such as a time when my oven broke, but now I’m financially successful and so much happier being my own boss.
 And, I’m here today to help you become your own boss too!

 Grab your audience (metaphorically of course) and they’ll love you for it!